The Warm-Up: Four Parts

 Easy Lyrical Etudes or Improvising in that style.

-Once I have my sound sort of happening, I try to get it moving around quickly.
+Once I have my sound/flow sort of happening, I try to get it moving around quickly.
 I try to be able to move from one pitch to another smoothly and quickly, connecting any intervals with a thick, supported air-stream.
 Starting with easy lip slurs, I’ll then move into move difficult ones, that include a wider range and dynamics.
 Eventually working on octaves, and lips trills.
 Note that at this point I have not done anything that is tongued.
 Specific Exercises I might use are: